MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 Have professional application penetration testers attempt to compromise a live instance of the complete workload to validate that the security measures are effective and consistent.
 Penetration testing has been used successfully for many years to find and highlight the path of least resistance that an attacker could use to exploit your application and compromise this business.
 Penetration tests can be incredibly valuable when done at the right time and are at their best once all the cheap and easy to exploit vulnerabilities found in previous scans are complete.

 For this reason we recommend you do them at all levels of the DevSecOps Security Profiles.

 Temporary Minimum: We recommend that you do a penetration test on applications especially if the project due to its pace may have vulnerabilities.
 You must identify the easy methods into the application that an attacker may exploit.
 Standard: Similarly at a Standard profile we recommend that you do a penetration test however, in this case you may uncover more complex attacks/weakness’s due to the extra care that is taken early in the development process.
 High Security: In the case of line of business applications and critical workloads it’s a requirement to complete a penetration test.
 Any vulnerability in these applications should be treated with additional attention and care.

 Integrate the findings and feedback from these activities to improve your security processes and tools.

-### Identity/App Access Controls
+### Identity/application access controls

 This supports Continuous SDL Practice 8 – Ensure operational platform security and Practice 6 – Securing your engineering environment

 Ensure that security best practices for identity and access management (including securing privileged access – https://aka.ms/SPA) are followed for all technical elements of the development environment, CI/CD pipeline, operational workload, and other development systems.
 Threat actors have sophisticated methods and automation for identity attacks that they use frequently against both production systems and development processes.
 Identity and access management is a foundational pillar of the Zero Trust model that Microsoft recommends.
 Ensure security best practices are followed for all development systems as well as the infrastructure hosting them (VMs, containers, network devices, and more)